top of page

 Then fencing tightens.
 Staging expands.
 Routes shift.
 Visibility compresses.

-By the time questions surface later, the conditions that once explained them are often no longer visible.
+By the time questions surface later, the conditions that once explained them are often now gone.

 The External Site Risk Snapshot exists for that early window — when everything is still easy to see.